andrewmouldon/mixture-of-convolutions/README.md

 # Mixture of Convolutions (Triton)

-Triton kernels for **Mixture of Convolutions (MoC)**, a token-adaptive generalization of short causal depthwise convolution.
+Triton kernels for **Mixture of Convolutions (MoC)**, a token-adaptive generalization of short convolution.

 Standard short convolution applies the same learned kernel at every sequence position.
 MoC instead learns a bank of convolutional bases and uses a token-dependent router to mix them into a different effective kernel at each position.